 Ring overlays will prevent your ring from slipping off your finger and are especially good solutions in case of a delicate ring that could get damaged during the resizing process.
 Plastic re-sizers are great because they can be taken on and off, this is especially useful if your fingers change sizes with the seasons.

-Plastic ring adjusters are a cheap and widely available.
+Plastic ring adjusters are cheap and widely available.
 They are a quick option to solve your ring size issue right away.
 They're basically little silicone wedges or sleeves that sit between your ring and your finger.
 They work well but can make your ring sit up awkwardly off your finger.
 They are also less reliable than something a jeweler solders on.